 The Wedding & Honeymoon Guide to Tonga© TongaPocketGuide.com

 The Best Time to Visit Tonga for a Honeymoon or Romantic Getaway

 Tonga is a tropical country and experiences warm temperatures throughout the year.
 It has two distinct seasons, a dry season that is drier and cooler, and a wet season that is hot and humid.
-Learn much more about the weather and climate by month in What is the Weather Like in Tonga?
+Learn much more about the weather and climate by month in our guide to the Tonga Weather, Seasons & Climate + Tonga Weather by Month.

 The dry season is also known as the winter season in Tonga, although many would not describe it as winter with temperatures around 19-29°C (66-84°F).
-The rainfall per month is an average of 110mm (3.9″).
+The rainfall per month is an average of 110 mm (3.9 in).
 The dry season is also the time for whale swimming and the clearest visibility for scuba diving.

-The wet season is hotter and more humid, with temperatures around 23-31°C (74-88°F) and an average monthly rainfall of 210mm (8.3″).
+The wet season is hotter and more humid, with temperatures around 23-31°C (74-88°F) and an average monthly rainfall of 210 mm (8.3 in).
 This is also Tonga’s cyclone season, which means there’s a risk of cyclones (but only a risk).

-So when is the best time to travel to Tonga?
+Still can’t decide when the best time is to travel to the islands?
 Check out our complete guide, The Best Time to Visit Tonga, which dives deeper into the subject.

+The Wedding & Honeymoon Guide to Tonga© TongaPocketGuide.com